dsj7419/oh-synapse/README.md

 - Admins, moderators, and content managers can adjust site themes based on their roles.

 ### 6. Recipe Management
-- Full CRUD operations for in-game recipes.
+- Full flipbook recipe page for Once Human.
 - **RecipeFilters Component**: Allows filtering by type, rarity, found status, and location.

 ### 7. Admin Tools